oschweitzer/learning-resources/react_lesson.md

 ### Route parameters

-You can use route parameters to have use dynamic parameters and so created multiple routes.
-For example in our example, we might want to access a path like '/<postId>' where postId is dynamic because we are not going to write a route for each post ids.
+You can use route parameters to use dynamic parameters and created multiple routes.
+For example in our example, we might want to access a path like '/<postId>' where `postId` is dynamic because we are not going to write a route for each post id.

 To do that, simply add a `Route` and, in this route path, use the ':' operator followed by the name of your dynamic parameter.